Bridget Powers: Personal life

-She has one child.
+She has one son, who was born when Powers was 28.
+Powers has stated she remains on friendly terms with the father of her son, who has since remarried.
 On September 18, 2019, she was arrested and booked into the Clark County Detention Center after stabbing her boyfriend Jesse James in the leg at her home in Las Vegas, after discovering him in bed with another woman.